 Seven years ago today.
 Eleven and a half weeks.
-Confirmation.
-The (last) baby died.
+Confirmation that the (last) baby died.

 Time is a different entity when it comes to The Big Stuff.
 It coalesces into a combination of forever ago and just yesterday all in the same moment.

-I still frequently access the unspeakable grief.
-Hmmm, that makes it sound like a decision.
+I still access the grief.
+That makes it sound like a decision.
 It’s not.
 Like a muscle spasm that can come out of nowhere, I still walk right into the wall.
 But in terms of the memories, I experience many of them almost like remembering a movie, floating up above the experience as an onlooker.

-Time changes our ability to access every single detail.
+Time changes our ability to access every single detail of the memories.
 And like waking from a dream, there are moments of being half in one world and half in another.
-Grief in the rearview mirror is like that.
+Grief in the rear-view mirror is like that.
 The edges are blurred, the intensity is muted.
 And then there are times when the kaleidoscope rotates in such a way that everything clicks and is crystal clear once again.
 When objects in that mirror are much, much closer than they appear.